-Not only does it encourage following and sharing, but it can be converted to sales.
-A Mission + quality product = loyal customers willing to pay higher prices.
-Whether it’s female empowerment, size-inclusive, gender-inclusive, niche (burlesque, vintage designs, drag, etc), customers who care about their purchasing are willing to pay a premium price or follow you over to Patreon as monthly supporters.
+Not only does having a meaningful purpose encourage following and sharing, but it can be converted to sales.
+A mission + quality product = loyal customers.
+Whether it’s female empowerment, size-inclusive, gender-inclusive, niche (burlesque, vintage designs, drag, etc), customers who care about their purchase are willing to pay a premium price (or follow you over to Patreon as monthly supporters).

 7. Create shareable content

 The more sharable the content, the better.
 But not all content “shares well.”

 In my experience, the posts that get shared the most are posts that 1. elicit an emotion or 2. that people identify with and want to share in order to communicate something about who they are and what is important to them.
 These shareable posts are succinct and clear, usually including text.